BedrockStreaming/tech.bedrockstreaming.com/_posts/2020-12-08-Three-years-running-kubernetes-on-production-at-Bedrock.md

 #### Spot Tips

 * You need to be in an “old” AWS region to have a large number of Spot available.
-I.E: Consider eu-west-1 instead of eu-west-3,
+I.E. consider eu-west-1 instead of eu-west-3, even if it adds latency,
 * Use the maximum number of instance types possible.
-A dozen is barely enough,
+A dozen is barely enough.
+I.E. use all instance family letters regardless of what they're optimised for (compute, memory) as long as your workload can use it,
+* Use `CapacityOptimized` spot allocation strategy, to limit reclaims to the strict necessary,
-* Do not use Spot on a single AZ,
+* Do not use Spot on a single AZ (this advice is not limited to spot),
 * Prepare yourself to large reclaims, dozens at a time,
 * Configure and test your on-demand fallback

 ### Kube-downscaler

-[Open-source project](https://codeberg.org/hjacobs/kube-downscaler) from Zalando which allows us to scale down Kubernetes deployments after work hours.
+[Open-source project](https://codeberg.org/hjacobs/kube-downscaler) from Zalando which allows us to scale down Kubernetes deployments after work hours: nights and week-ends.

-We use it on our staging clusters.
-We save 12 hours a day of EC2 instances.
+We use it on all our staging clusters.
+We save 60% of EC2 instances.

 ### HAProxy Ingress Controller